eddyekofo94/nvim-macro/README.md

 To add or remove support for a language, install or uninstall the corresponding parser using `:TSInstall` or `:TSUninstall`.

-To make the change persistent, add or remove corresponding entries in `M.langs` in [lua/utils/static.lua](https://github.com/Bekaboo/nvim/blob/master/lua/utils/static.lua).
+To make the change permanent, add or remove corresponding entries in `M.langs` in [lua/utils/static.lua](https://github.com/Bekaboo/nvim/blob/master/lua/utils/static.lua).

 ### LSP